guscht/onix-type-generator/README.md

     npm install
     npx tsc

-To generate enums from a xsd Onix CodeList file.
-First download such a file.
+To generate enums from a xsd Onix CodeList file, first download such a file.
 They can for example be downloaded from [here](https://www.editeur.org/14/Code-Lists/#CodeListFiles) (you will need to download the zip file and unpack it).

 You can then run the script to generate the TypeScript enum files via: